oncomouse/courses/engl460/08-jekyll-exercise.md

 # Getting Started

-This document will teach you how to create a basic blog using [Jekyll](https://jekyllrb.com/) and GitHub Pages
+This exercise will teach you how to create a basic blog using [Jekyll](https://jekyllrb.com/) and GitHub Pages

 ## Before You Begin